peterdsharpe/NeuralFoil/README.md

 This spectrum offers a tradeoff between accuracy and computational cost.

-In addition to its neural network models, NeuralFoil also has a bonus "Linear $C_L$ model" that predicts lift coefficient $C_L$ as a purely-linear function of angle of attack $\alpha$.
+In addition to its neural network models, NeuralFoil also has a bonus "Linear $C_L$ model" that predicts lift coefficient $C_L$ as a purely-affine function of angle of attack $\alpha$.
 This model is well-suited for linear lifting-line or blade-element-method analyses, where the $C_L(\alpha)$ linearity can be used to solve the resulting system of equations "in one shot" as a linear solve, rather than a less-numerically-robust iterative nonlinear solve.

 Using NeuralFoil is dead-simple, and also offers several possible "entry points" for inputs.
 Here's an example showing this: